Henry I, Count of Louvain

 Henry I was the Count of Louvain from 1015 until 1038.
 He was a member of the House of Reginar.

-He was a child of Count Lambert I of Louvain and his wife, Gerberga, daughter of Duke Charles of Lower Lorraine.
+Henry was a child of Count Lambert I of Louvain and his wife, Gerberga, daughter of Duke Charles of Lower Lorraine.
 Henry succeeded his father on his father's death in 1015.

-Henry married an unnamed woman and had three daughters but no sons.
+He was assassinated in 1038 by a knight named Hermann who was his prisoner.
 Without a male heir, he was succeeded by his brother, Lambert II.

+Marriage and children

+Henry's wife, whose name is not recorded in history, gave birth to Otto, who succeeded Henry in 1038.
+His existence is disputed.

+A 19th century genealogy, Genealogica ex Stirpe Sancti Arnulfi descendentium Mettensis also attributes three daughters to Henri (Adelaide, Cunegonde and Adele), but it seems that they were daughters of another Henry, descendant of the counts of Louvain, who lived around 1100.